rlnt/arma-weaponhud/installation/fresh.md

 <a name="freshinstallation"></a>
 ## Fresh install instructions
 You should only follow these install instructions if you **don't have any other of my scripts** installed.
 In case you have addons/scripts that start with RLNT, please follow this instruction instead: [custom install instructions][custominstallation]!
 This instructions are made noob-friendly, read everything carefully!
 There are many links to guide you through the right steps.
+Sometimes you also skip some steps to match the right order again.
+Don't be confused about that.

 <a name="freshclient"></a>
-###Client installation
+# Client installation

 1. Download:
 	- [Download latest version!][latest]